OSeMOSYS/osemosys_global/docs/contributing.md

 This document focuses on getting any potential contributor familiarized with the development processes, but
-[other kinds of contributions](https://opensource.guide/how-to-contribute) are alsoappreciated.
+[other kinds of contributions](https://opensource.guide/how-to-contribute) are also appreciated.
 If you are new to using [git](https://git-scm.com) or have never collaborated in a project previously, please have a look at [contribution-guide.org](https://www.contribution-guide.org/).
 Other resources are also listed in the excellent